 BHPA Investigation of a paragliding accident which occurred at Corndon Hill, Shropshire, on 12th April 2009 in which the pilot suffered fatal injury.
 For full details, please see BHPA website.
 It is a worthy read for all pilots and is very detailed and shows the efforts that the BHPA make to investigate UK incidents.

 Extract: SECTION 3 – CONCLUSIONS The accident was the result of the experienced pilot flying a wing/harness combination that he had configured in such a way that the likelihood of a loss of control was high and that recovery to normal flight (if possible at all) would require very high levels of recovery skill.
 SECTION 4 – SAFETY RECOMMENDATIONS It is recommended that the FSC should consider altering the advice to pilots about how they choose wings within the EN classes.
 The FSC should conduct research to clarify whether ‘loss of control/recovery’ skills training has a proven benefit.
 The FSC should republish advice about the vital importance of correct harness chest strap setting

 Please read up further at http://www.bhpa.co.uk/members/safety/inquiry/index.php

-The form is still available on the BHPA website.
+The form is available on the BHPA website and has to be submitted online rather than the old UK paper method.
 If you ever need one to report anything – and it’s not just for accidents, but anything that may help other pilots by knowing about something that you have seen with your equipment, discovered or witnessed.